hphelion/documentation/community/community.3rd-party-licenses.md

 ### Public domain software

+This notice is provided with respect to the following components which may be included with the product.

+* ecdsa-0.11
+* pycrypto-2.6.1

 Public domain software is software that is not copyrighted.
 If the source code is in the public domain, that is a special case of noncopylefted free software, which means that some copies or modified versions may not be free at all.

 In some cases, an executable program can be in the public domain but the source code is not available.
 This is not free software, because free software requires accessibility of source code.
 Meanwhile, most free software is not in the public domain; it is copyrighted, and the copyright holders have legally given permission for everyone to use it in freedom, using a free software license.